cesarsotovalero/cesarsotovalero.github.io/_pages/bio.md

 ## Long Bio

-César is a Senior Data Scientist with a strong background combining academic research and hands-on industry experience.
+César is currently a Senior Data Scientist with a strong background combining academic research and hands-on industry experience.

 He's been at the forefront of developing innovative data-driven and AI-powered solutions.
 This includes: